needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 ### Preventing a component from supporting variations

-There are cases where you'd like to prevent a component from having its serialization modified via Variants.
+There are cases where you'd like to prevent a component from having its serialization modified via variants.
-_Example: From the NetCode package itself, we must always replicate the `GhostComponent` for netcode systems to work properly, so we don't let user-code (you) modify serialization rules for it_).
+_Example: From the Netcode package itself, we must always replicate the `GhostComponent` for netcode systems to work properly, so we don't let user-code (you) modify serialization rules for it_).

 Thus, to prevent a component from supporting variation, use the [DontSupportPrefabOverridesAttribute](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.DontSupportPrefabOverridesAttribute.html) attribute.
 An error will be reported at compile time, if a `GhostComponentVariation` is defined for that type.

-### Specify which variant to use on a Ghost Prefab
+### Specify which variant to use on a ghost prefab

 Using the `GhostAuthoringInspectionComponent` `MonoBehaviour` in conjunction with the `GhostAuthoringComponent` `MonoBehaviour`, it's possible to select what serialization variants to use on a per-prefab basis.
-You can choose a Variant for each individual component (including the ability to set the special-case variant: `DontSerializeVariant`).
+You can choose a variant for each individual component (including the ability to set the special-case variant: `DontSerializeVariant`).

 ![Ghost Authoring Variants](images/ghost-inspection.png)

-All variants for that specific component type present in the project will be show in a dropbox selection. <br/>
+All variants for that specific component type present in the project will be shown in a dropbox selection. <br/>
-To **_modify_** how children of Ghost prefabs are replicated, add a `GhostAuthoringInspectionComponent` to each individual child.
+To **_modify_** how children of ghost prefabs are replicated, add a `GhostAuthoringInspectionComponent` to each individual child.

 >[!NOTE] The `GhostAuthoringInspectionComponent` is also an incredibly valuable debugging tool.
-Add it to a Ghost Prefab (or one of its children) to view all replicated types on said Ghost, and to diagnose why a specific type is not replicating in the way you'd expect.
+Add it to a ghost prefab (or one of its children) to view all replicated types on said ghost, and to diagnose why a specific type is not replicating in the way you'd expect.

 ### Assigning a default variant to use for a type

-In cases where multiple variants are present for a type, Netcode may be unable to infer which variant should be used.
+In cases where multiple variants are present for a type, Netcode for Entities may be unable to infer which variant should be used.
 If the "Default Serializer" for the Type is replicated, it'll default to it.
-If not, it is considered a conflict, and you'll get runtime exceptions when creating any Netcode world (including Baking worlds).
+If not, it's considered a conflict, and you'll get runtime exceptions when creating any Netcode world (including Baking worlds).
-We use a built-in, deterministic, fallback method to guess which variant you likely want, but, in general, __it is the users responsibility__ to indicate what Variant should be the default here.
+We use a built-in, deterministic, fallback method to guess which variant you likely want, but, in general, __it is the user's responsibility__ to indicate what variant should be the default here.

 To setup which variant to use as the `default` for a given type, you need to create a system that inherits from [DefaultVariantSystemBase](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.DefaultVariantSystemBase.html) class, and implements the `RegisterDefaultVariants` method.